syntasso/kratix-docs/docs/workshop/part-i/04-using-multiple-promise.md

 You decide to provide each of the individual services as a Promise.
 Specialist teams can then use the API to get the exact service they need.

-To deliver the simple experience though, you want to orchestrate those Promises in a higher-level promise.
+To deliver the simpler experience though, you want to orchestrate those Promises in a higher-level promise.
 In Kratix terms, this is a Compound Promise: a Promise that define other Promises as its dependencies.